-The luminosity of a "Star-in-a-Box" can be set with this parameter.
+The luminosity of a "Star-in-a-Box" or a local model with the appropriate heat_mode can be set with this parameter.
 To avoid numbers that do not fit into a 4 Byte real the luminosity per volume has to be specified as e.g. in